Sheyna Ferrero, Conservatories Director

 Shelly has taught a variety of styles of dance to ages 2 and up to adult in the Waco and Fort Worth community.
 Shelly has most recently been the elementary dance director at FWAFA for the past seven years.
 With the arrival of her baby in May of 2020, she stepped back from full-time teaching to stay home with her son, and is looking forward to the opportunity to teach part-time for the conservatory.

 Lori is a graduate of Columbia College Chicago, where she completed BFA in Dance with Honors specializing in choreography and teaching.
 Born and raised in Fort Worth, she started dancing at the age of five and studied ballet, modern, jazz, and hip hop.
 While at Columbia, she studied various styles of modern dance including Cunningham, Graham, and Horton, and also trained in West African dance and improvisation.
 During Lori’s time at Columbia, she was able to be a part of a community outreach program as a teaching artist and teach dance at schools in Chicago.

 Lori choreographed three pieces for the Arlington Heights Dance Department, including My Immortal (2011-2012), which was showcased at the National High School Dance Festival.
 Lori’s choreography, Change Over Time (2016) and Sweetpoo Gorda Beebs (2018) has appeared at the Dance Center stage of Columbia.
-Currently, Lori is a member with imPULSE Dance Project and pursuing a teaching certification to teach in public school’s dance programs.
+Currently, Lori is working towards her Master’s in teaching at Texas Women’s University.

 “What I most appreciate about Texas Dance Conservatory is that my children are taught by fully trained dance professionals.
 I know they will train safely while being pushed to advance their technical skills.” – Texas Dance Conservatory Parent